 - Use bacon grease in place of butter for a richer cornbread.

-To reheat, place cornbread on a baking sheet and warm at 350°F until heated through.
+To reheat, place slices on a baking sheet and warm at 350°F until heated through.
 You can also reheat individual slices in the microwave for about 15 seconds.

-Note: When reheating in the microwave, I suggest that you wrap the bread in a lightly damp paper towel and cook at 50% power for just 30 to 45 seconds.
+To use the microwave, wrap the bread in a lightly damp paper towel, then heat at 50% power for just 30 to 45 seconds

 Equipment